Guts may not help to get free.

 Handling wisdom, skills and tactics may be slowly built, though.
 "Build brain" for that.

-❋ Shield yourself well from embarrassments and maladaptations on your own good terms if you are up to it.
+◎ Shield yourself well from many future embarrassments and maladaptations on your own good terms as you are up to it.

 Setting the scene

 If a farm animal is not completely broken in, and wants to escape for wider fields that it once roamed in, what can it muster?
-Will building more meat (muscle) or getting fat really help?
-Probably not.
-Muscular farm animals are perhaps made even more and better use of.
-Overly animals - may be left alone or put on a diet of some sort.
-Stereoid-dripping farm animals and muscle builders may have something in common, but - And getting well fed and as a result obese is becoming a global problem in the industrialised world.
-There is no gainsaying of that either.
+Stereoid-dripping farm animals and muscle builders may have something in common.
+Besides, getting well fed and as a result obese is becoming a global problem in the industrialised world.
+There is no gainsaying of that.

 Getting used or being made use of - cities serve such ends by and large.
 First the countryside resources are taken and exploited - minerals, plant life, animals, and then people are divided into classes.
 The lower classes tend to get more cramped environments as time goes by, and less freedom.
 Good things may become expensive too.
+Attitudes follow.
 It stands out that rich guys exploit the poor in many ways.
-Not just the poor in underveloped countries, but the poor in their own country too.
-Only a lot of good people do not know it, or if they dimly sense the shame, they may close their eyes and let the business-minded, profit-seeking ones get their ways against the good of many and former well-kept liberties.
+Not just the poor in underveloped countries, but the poor in their own country too, after animals, plants, fish in the sea, the soil.
+Trends are ominous.
+However, a lot of good people close their eyes and let the business-minded, profit-seeking ones get their ways and deplete.

 The current perception I get from the evening news is that the world is dominated by human failure, crime, catastrophe, corruption, and tragedy.
 We are all tuning in to see how the human mind is evolving, but the media keeps hammering home the opposite, that the human mind is mired in darkness and folly.
 [Deepak Chopra]

-❋ Will building more muscle be accompanied by some sort of castration?
+◎ Will building more muscle be accompanied by some sort of hidden castration?